One file in your repo, next to AGENTS.md

 It's just a Markdown file.

 Here is the whole thing.
-Drop it in your repo root, next to AGENTS.md and SOUL.md, and your agents read it before they touch anything.
+Drop it in your repo root, next to your AGENTS.md, and your agents read it before they touch anything.
 Copy this starter, then make it yours.

 FLYWHEEL.md